 The extra width will also create space for an improved path for people walking and biking on the north side of the bridge, making it easier and safer for cyclists and pedestrians to cross the bridge.
 The improvements are being funded and supported through an approved ICIP (Investing in Canada Infrastructure Program) project, which focuses on making bridges better for active transportation (walking, cycling, etc.).

-Above: Work is planned on Queens Avenue, from Ridout Street North to Wilson Avenue, and the east shoreline of the Thames River under the Queen’s Bridge and Kensington Bridge.
+Above: Work is planned on Queens Avenue, from Ridout Street North to Wilson Avenue, and the east shoreline of the Thames River under The Queen's Bridge and Kensington Bridge.

 Bridge: